eCommerce is the most vulnerable online industry, with 32.4% of all cyberattacks targeting online shops.

 5. Multi-Layer Security

 Using various layers of security can strengthen your eCommerce security even further – a wide-spread Content Delivery Network (CDN) can protect the eStore from DDoS attacks and malicious traffic.

-How these multi-layer security measures work is by using machine learning to filter out bad traffic from the good.
+These multi-layer security measures work by using machine learning to filter out bad traffic from the good.